SPARC-Auburn/Documents/README.md

 ## SPARC Documents

-If you need any documetns for SPARC, get them here!
+If you need any documents for SPARC, get them here!

 SPARC- Project Idea Log: A place for anyone to add cool ideas.
 These ideas would be really neat projects for those looking for a project to take on.</br></br>
 SPARC- Wishlist: This is a list of parts that SPARC needs or wants to buy in the future.</br></br>